 The buttresses below the string course at the bottom of the roof parapets have been lost on some of the houses, as have the keystones on the windows immediately underneath (Nos.
 3, 4, 14, 15, 16, 17, 19 and 21).
 Some decorative buttresses are also missing above the first floor windows or below the balconies (Nos.
 4, 6, 17 and 19).
 We hope that one day owners will restore these architectural details.

 The original single dormer windows on the front elevations of Nos.
 1-14 have survived largely intact, with only Nos.
 9 and 14 having enlarged theirs, spoiling the symmetry.
 We strongly recommend that any further enlargement of the dormers on this range should be resisted.

 It is not entirely clear what the original pattern of the dormers was on the front of Nos.
 15-23, if indeed they had any.
+But it seems possible that the angular dormer at No.19 may be original.
 Now most have three discreet dormers.
 But distressingly protuberant ones have been allowed on Nos.
 16, 18 and 20.
 We hope that further protuberant ones will be resisted.